The Misfit of Demon King Academy: Characters

 One of the Demon Lords and the heir of the Indu Family.

 Media

 Light novel

 The series was first published online as a web novel in April 2017 on the user-generated novel publishing website Shōsetsuka ni Narō by Shu.
-It was later acquired by ASCII Media Works, who published the first volume as a light novel under their Dengeki Bunko imprint in March 2018.
-17 volumes have been released as of August 2025.
+It was later acquired by ASCII Media Works, who published seventeen volumes of it as a light novel under their Dengeki Bunko imprint from March 2018 to August 2025.
 The light novel is licensed in North America by J-Novel Club.
 At Anime NYC 2022, J-Novel Club announced that the light novel would be released in print by Yen Press.